Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 Miradouro Senhora do Monte in Lisbon

-Especially at sunset, the view from Senhora do Monte is beautiful
+The sunset view from Senhora do Monte is spectacular

-From the Miradouro da Senhora do Monte you have a fantastic view over the Mouraria district.
-An overview board has been installed so that you don’t lose your orientation.
-On it, you can read what you see in the distance.
+From Miradouro da Senhora do Monte, you get a fantastic view over the Mouraria district.
+An orientation board helps you identify landmarks in the distance.

-This viewpoint is one of the lesser known miradouros in Lisbon.
-The chances are good that you won’t meet too many tourists – so you can enjoy the sunset in peace and quiet.
+This viewpoint is one of the lesser-known miradouros, so you can often enjoy the sunset in peace without too many tourists around.

-How to get to the Miradouro Senhora do Monte
+How to get to Miradouro Senhora do Monte

-The best way to get there is to take the tram 28E to the stop Rua da Graça.
-From there it is about a 5-minute walk.
+Take tram 28E to Rua da Graça.
+From there, it’s about a 5-minute walk.

 Directions